Subaru-PFS/drp_doc/pipelineUser/installation.rst

 #. `Using Docker`_ : use a pre-built Docker image containing both the LSST stack and the PFS 2D DRP modules.
 #. `Install with a script`_ : use our script to both install the LSST stack and the PFS 2D DRP modules.
+#. `Install binaries with EUPS`_: install the LSST stack and then the PFS 2D DRP module binaries.
-#. `Install manually from GitHub`_ : install the LSST stack and then the PFS 2D DRP modules.
+#. `Install manually from GitHub`_ : install the LSST stack and then build the PFS 2D DRP modules from source.

 .. _LSST Data Management stack: https://pipelines.lsst.io